AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 - [Aleo.Info](https://testnet.aleo.info/)
 <!-- markdown-link-check-enable -->

-## 6. Execute a transaction
+## 5. Execute a transaction

 You can now use your deployed token program!

 * Mint a private token

-Make sure you are in the root of your Leo application and paste the following command in your terminal
+Run the following command from the Leo Playground command line:

 ```
 leo execute "mint_private" "10u64" --program YOUR_PROGRAM_NAME.aleo --broadcast